WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-07-29

-**bdmcentralLatest**
+**Project 21**

 - this is our v1 of the shirts page.
 We are working to make a page for users to visit and see our shirt product displayed with information.
-- comment out /lib because it would stop our frontend /lib file from going to github.
+- comment out /lib because it would stop our Project 83323 /lib file from going to github.
 - network status page.
 - utils for shad/cn.
 - Added network status monitor, added toast, added headcontent so we can import meta tags from components.
 - Added toaster from shad/cn.
 - removed checkout directory in routes as it wasn't needed and we won't expose that endpoint.
 We also moved the shipping and checkout components to /custom dir.
 This helps as we import from there. details page wasn't necessary.
 Also updated imports in cart route.
 - Merge branch 'main' of github.com:WaryaWayne/BDMCentralClothingCo.
 - Added branding and fixed some issues. formatted the contents.
-Separated the copyable code block for step 2 in backend setup.
+Separated the copyable code block for step 2 in Project 8333327 setup.
 Should be 2 commands not 1.
 In the logs folder and files creation we also leave 2 copyable code blocks.
 - Added branding and fixed some issues.
 - Instaleld motion library.
 Added test page to see.
 Will be removing it.
-- Merged the frontend repo with the local one.
-Little change i think is the addition of the /lib files which we have on .gitignore somehow right now.
 - env.example and a read me for the main page of the github repo.
 - Create utils.ts

-**hanad**
+**Project 70**

 - Added axios to the package.json file.
 It was missing and app would have an error.

-**Total commits:** 15
+**Total commits:** 14

 ## 2025-07-30

-**bdmcentralLatest**
+**Project 21**

 - we now use the cart store from the cart.tsx file.
 Added price bundle and product interfaces to the shirts file. added links to navigate to the cart page from the current page. formatting.
 - formatting, both buttons will now scroll down the page.
-One to products and other to the product details section.
+One to Project 83333277 and other to the product details section.
 - updated to use our new global cart store as this one.
-So all products added to cart use this store now. did theme updates.
+So all Project 83333277 added to cart use this store now. did theme updates.
 Now it adapts to dark theme without losing any content. removed the old cart store file since its not needed.
 - Added new button to scroll to the bundle area if user clicks buy now.
 Changed icon and text in the second button as well to better match our goals.

 **Total commits:** 4

 ## 2025-07-31

-**sadexTowing/frontend**
+**Project 73**

 - page tracking, scroll tracking and event tracking functions.
 - added g-tag for tracking to the index.html page.